pantonik/pantonik.github.io/_pages/papers.md

 author_profile: true
 ---

 These are my major journal papers (book chapters and conference proceedings not included).
-A complete list of all of my publications can also be found on my [Google Scholar profile](https://scholar.google.be/citations?user=uf3t4fEAAAAJ).
+The complete list of all of my publications can also be found on my [Google Scholar profile](https://scholar.google.be/citations?user=uf3t4fEAAAAJ).

 2020
 ---